 The fourth installment of Golden Memories A Time…A Town comes from Chapter Seven, titled Golden Clay Mines.
 George offers a thorough description of this long-lived Golden industry.
-While it’s great material, it’s a little long for this format, so I’m breaking it into several parts.
+While it’s great material, it’s a little long for this format, so I’m only sharing a sample.
+The complete chapter can be found in the online collection.

 Golden Clay Mines